bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >**Save** all changes to your XML file and close it.

 We can now run the analysis in BEAST2.
-As with the exponential coalescent model, it's important to have `Lloyd.tree` saved somewhere that BEAST2 can access it.
+As with the exponential coalescent model, it's important to have `Lloyd.tree` saved somewhere that BEAST2 can access it (check back to the instructions for the running the **exponential coalescent** XML if you skipped this).

->Download and save `Lloyd.tree` in the same folder as your BEAST2 program.
-Open the program and select `dinosaur_BDSKY.xml` (or `dinosaur_BDSKY_final.xml` if you're using our ready-made version).
+>Open the program and select `dinosaur_BDSKY.xml` (or `dinosaur_BDSKY_final.xml` if you're using our ready-made version).
 If you have **BEAGLE** installed tick the box to **Use BEAGLE library if available**, which will make the run faster.
 Hit **Run** to start the analysis.
 >
 >**OR**
 >
->Download and save `Lloyd.tree` in a folder of your choosing, preferably the one also containing your XML file.
-Find the BEAST2 executable in **BEAST_2.X.X** (depending on your version) **> bin**.
-Right-click on the **beast** executable and select **Create shortcut** on Windows or **Make alias** on Mac.
-Cut and paste the created shortcut/alias into the folder containing your analysis files.
-If you open your **terminal** and navigate to the folder containing your files, you should now be able to run the analysis through the terminal using `beast dinosaur_BDSKY.xml` (or `beast dinosaur_BDSKY_final.xml` if you're using our ready-made version).
+>Ensure your XML file and `Lloyd.tree` are saved in the same folder, which also contains the BEAST2 shortcut/alias you created earlier.
+Open your **terminal** and navigate to the folder containing your files, then run the analysis through the terminal using `beast dinosaur_BDSKY.xml` (or `beast dinosaur_BDSKY_final.xml` if you're using our ready-made version).

 The analysis should take about XX minutes to run.